alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 #### Step 4

 Squeeze the pickled veggies to remove excess water.
-Add ginger, chili rings, shiso, and kombu.
+Add ginger, chili rings, shiso, and wakame/kombu.
 Add vinegar and sugar.
 Reseal bag (remove air) and let sit for 30 minutes (no weight needed).

 #### Serve